vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 * Pay special attention to [this approval test](tests/OctoTFS.Tests/OctoTFS.Tests/ContractStabilityFixture.EnsureInputNamesAndTypesHaveNotChanged.approved.txt).
 It ensures we do not break our contract, and we have to explicitly update it when updating the extension.
 * We need to maintain backwards compatibility, and we need to ensure any existing builds will not break after we publish an update.
 Therefore regression testing is critical.
 The recommended approach for regression testing is to build the current live extension for `localtest` and create build pipelines covering the areas you're changing.
 Then update the extension and re-run all your builds to ensure everything is still green/working.
 * Building on the previous point, there is no way to roll back an extension so testing is difficult as well.
 The recommended approach to this is to snapshot your local test VMs when you have a working build, so you can update the extension and revert back to the snapshot as needed.
+* During manual testing against our test environment on Azure DevOps, the `devops@...` account has access for publishing to test and production environments (if you try to do this from your personal account, publishing will fail).
+When you create your security tokens, do this from the devops account and either setup an expiry and/or remove the token when you are finished with it.

 ### Test environment